calyxir/calyx/README.md

 this continuum so that you can start off with a representation that is mostly control (and close to the source Fuse program) and then gradually lower the specification into mostly structure.

+## Philosophy
+We want control to be optional, so that you can take away all the control and the circuit still runs.
+The process of lowering a FuTIL program is to remove control bit by bit.
+In other words, the only thing that control does is interfere with the normal execution flow of a program.

+FuTIL should be a good compilation target for fuse.

+There is this separation between Logical time steps (time steps defined using control) and Simulation time steps (time steps that happen during the execution of the program).
+To deal cycles in the computation graph, we will define a single simulation time step to be each submodule gets to do computation based on the current values on the wires (this should be order insensitive).
+We will continue doing simulation time steps until all of the module's outputs are active.

 ## Things that are broken / Things to do
  - Port widths are not actually meaningful at the moment.
 You can put any number, string, or any racket value really on a wire.
 Please don't abuse this power for bad.
  Eventually you will only be able to put a n bit number on a n bit wire.
  - Figure out the proper way to merge memory in parallel composition
  - My vizualizer currently doesn't have animated animals carrying values along the wires
  - Output sensible error messages.
 Atm I am the only person who would have any idea what errors mean.

 ## Details
 The basic unit of Futil is a `module`.
 Modules carry around structure and optionally control.